iurev/postcss-inazuma/README.md

 ## What plugin does well

 1. Converts from `px` (or anything) to `vw` (or anything)
-2. Uses coefficients for each media query
+2. Multiplies each value on a custom coefficient
 3. Splits media queries
 4. Allows you to customize almost everything in .css and build files